October has been the Big Draw, a festival of drawing, for many years. But in 2020, it’s the Big Green Draw – hashtag #ClimateofChange.

-Weekly Drawing Challenges: Weekly drawing challenges set online – express your climate emotions, imagine green futures, explore energy and ecology.
-Every Thursday we will set a drawing challenge for the week, with some ideas and examples by different members of our team of artists.
+Every Thursday we are setting a drawing challenge for the week, with some ideas and examples by different members of our team of artists.
 The challenges will have a different theme each week, starting with expressing your ‘climate emotions’, exploring energy and ecological connections, and imagining green futures.
 By the end of the month, you might have made so many drawings and collected or made so many objects you can create your own Climate Museum at home (or at school).

 We’ll invite you to share your museum displays on social media with the hashtag #MyClimateMuseum